 The Rock River Basin covers nearly 3,800 square miles of South Central Wisconsin (click on map to the left).
 Shaped by the last glacial episode, this rolling landscape was once covered by thick woodlands interspersed with oak-savanna, prairies, wetlands, and numerous streams and lakes.

-Recreation and wildlife abound on over 150 lakes and impoundments and on 2325 miles of streams.
+Recreation and wildlife abound on over 150 lakes and impoundments, the Rock River which spans nearly 300 miles, and on 2325 miles of streams.
 The Horicon Marsh is an internationally recognized wetland and bird sanctuary.

 Most of the basin’s surface waters are exposed to runoff pollution from both agricultural and urban land uses and many are exposed to waste water discharge pollution as well.
 Only a few surface water bodies within the basin are rated as excellent quality.
 Stream channelization, building of drainage ditches and draining of wetlands have contributed to flooding problems.